Covering Grey Hair

 Hair by Elona Taki

-4. Taking Grey Hair Platinum Grey Blonde
+4. Lifting Grey Hair All the Way to White or Grey Blonde

 Clients who have a lot of grey hair (70% and up) should consider this seriously, as it is a great look.

 Use a good quality bleach to lift the hair as light as possible.
+Level 10 is ideal.

 Then use intense pearl blonde to tone.